-Credit risk is the risk of financial loss arising from the default of a customer or counterparty to which the Company has directly provided credit, or for which the Company has assumed a financial obligation, after realising collateral held.
+Credit risk is the risk of loss arising from a customer or counterparty failing to meet their financial obligations to the Company as and when they fall due.
 The credit quality of customer assets is mitigated by the credit approval process in place.
 Credit risk is mitigated by security taken over the borrower's assets.
 The Company structures the levels of credit risk it undertakes by placing limits on the amount of risk accepted in relation to one borrower or group of borrowers.
 Such risks are monitored on a revolving basis and subject to an annual or more frequent review.